evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ### Add button caption to string resources

-You will notice that `@string/greet_button` is marked red.
-This is the caption of the **Greet** button that is taken from the string resource and it's currently missing.
-Add the button caption text to the string resource file:
+You will notice that `@string/greet_button` attribute value is marked red.
+This is the caption of the **Greet** button that is taken from the string resources and it is currently missing.

+Add the button's caption text to the string resource file:

 * Expand **app > res > values** in project window.
-* Open **string.xml** file
+* Open **strings.xml** file
 * Add the following element after the last string element and before the closing `</resources>` tag.

 ```XML